JonVaillant/min-aws-lambda-container-node/README.md

 # AWS Lambda Node Container

-## *(NO LONGER WORKING)*

-This project was working for a few weeks but has since stopped working.
-As you will see if you read the code, this project is doing the bare minimum, and so it's quite surprising that it has broken so quickly.

-It now produces the following error when tested in AWS: "Runtime.InvalidEntrypoint"

 ## About this project

 The minimum you need to get Node running in a container using Amazon's image.